Info for

 905.721.2000 ext.
 7697

 You will acquire skills in the effective use of industry-standard software and learn from professors who are connected to the industry.
+These experienced instructors bring real-world expertise into their HR classes, providing valuable insights into the evolving landscape of human resources management.
 As a student, you will have the opportunity to interact directly with industry professionals and to participate in hands-on learning opportunities such as case competitions and either a field placement or co-operative education (co-op) experience.
+These practical experiences allow you to apply your knowledge from your HR classes in real business environments, helping you build confidence and develop critical problem-solving skills as you study human resources.

-Human resources (HR) professionals serve as strategic partners in today’s business environment.
+Human Resources (HR) professionals serve as strategic partners in today’s business environment.
+Their expertise fosters positive workplace cultures, enhances employee satisfaction, and aligns human resource strategies with organizational goals.
 They work closely with management colleagues at all levels of a company on a variety of project-based and proactive initiatives.
-Many roles are performed by HR professionals including the following:
+Many roles are performed by HR professionals, including the following:

 • Advocating on a variety of staff issues